-Note 1: Regulatory adjustments include intangible assets, net of deferred taxes, and securitization-related gains on sale.
 The Bank's risk-weighted assets are determined by applying the OSFI-prescribed rules to on-balance sheet and off-balance sheet exposures.
 They include all on-balance sheet assets weighted for the risk inherent in each asset type, an operational risk component based on a percentage of risk-weighted average revenues, and a component based on commitments for on-balance sheet lending.
 The Bank follows the Basel II Standardized Approach to calculate credit risk, and the Basic Indicator Approach for operational risk.
+The Bank's risk-weighted assets are shown in the table below.